-For other resources such as t-shirts, houseboxes and balloons, please get in touch with your regional fundraiser.
+For other resources such as t-shirts, houseboxes and balloons, please get in touch with your regional fundraising manager.
 (If you're unsure of how to do this, contact our Supporter Care team - call 0300 303 7000 or email firstname.lastname@example.org.)

 If you are not a volunteer speaker, please learn how you can apply to become one.

 What follows is a passage of our speaker pack.
-To get the full text, please contact your regional fundraiser.
+To get the full text, please contact your regional fundraising manager.

 Children’s talk suggestions